shannon-vaz/Tic-tac-toe/README.md

 ## Running the game

-- Run the file TicTacToe.java in the console
+- Run the file Main.java in the console